IndraniSom/Silent/README.md

 - In the buying and selling page, we faced problems in the payment section so we are trying to solve that issue.

 ## 🎯Future Goals of the project
-- We are trying to modify a proper payment option for the buying and selling page.
-- We are currently working on the design of the Tutorial Section.

 - We are trying to make a chat section under the communuty sections and we trying to add a speech to text convertor to reduce the hassle of typing.